akhilsathuluri/remote/README.md

 5. Node.display data features using streamlit interface these fuctions
 6. Should be within the dashboard class and need to be inherited to node
 7. Start and stop logging interfaced with buttons, but how? threading?
+8. Correct logging format and access via json
+9. Create a requirements file
+10. Install them in Rpi and test working

 Non-priority: